Technical Assistance

 lily pads and flowersFind a state-certified professional wetlands scientist or learn more about how to identify and assess wetlands.

-erosion controlThe resources listed below will help you visualize and access data and GIS information.
+erosion controlUse the resources below to help visualize and access data and GIS information.

-Under state statute RSA 482-A:15 and state administrative rules Env-Wt 700, municipalities may vote to designate wetlands as “prime wetlands” if, after thorough analysis, it is determined that high-quality wetlands are present.
+Under RSA 482-A:15 and Env-Wt 700, municipalities may vote to designate wetlands as “prime wetlands” if, after thorough analysis, it is determined that high-quality wetlands are present.
 Typically, a wetland receives this designation because of its large size, unspoiled character and ability to sustain populations of rare or threatened plant and animal species.
 Field data and desktop data are used for the evaluations.

 Vernal Pools